 My work on the film Requiem for the Damned led to an editing position with Tinnell’s production company, Allegheny Image Factory.
 Over the course of five years, I would become a lead editor and the post-production supervisor overseeing several films and television shows not to mention countless ads.
 It was also during this time I formed RPOST - a post-production entity focusing on services for film and advertising.
 RPOST most recently completed VFX and titling work for the feature film Back Fork which received domestic and international distribution through Uncork'd Entertainment and has received high praise from the Hollywood Reporter and Los Angeles Times.

 While continuing to freelance, in 2012 I returned to the George A. Romero Filmmaking Program, but this time to teach.
 I lead courses in cinematography as well as a post-production audio class alongside award-winning sound designer Kelley Baker (Good Will Hunting, Psycho, Finding Forrester, Far From Heaven).

 In 2014 I relocated to New Orleans, LA to work for People Who Think.
 There is a funny story to how I ended up in Louisiana - ask me about it sometime.

 Over the years I’ve created content for networks like Lifetime, MTV, Outdoor Channel, TV Guide, PBS, along with regional and national brands.
-I’ve even been fortunate to see the independent films I’ve worked on be distributed domestically and internationally by companies like Hannover House and Entertainment One.
+I’ve even been fortunate to see the independent films I’ve worked on be distributed domestically and internationally by companies like Hannover House, Entertainment One, Shout!
+Factory and others.

-Most importantly, I’ve grown as an editor and director—because being a filmmaker means always seeing the potential to improve.
+Most importantly, I’ve grown and continue to grow as an editor and director, because being a creative in this industry means always seeing the potential to improve.